Eastern span replacement of the San Francisco–Oakland Bay Bridge: Crowning double cable saddle emplacement

 May 19, 2011: Near sunset, the cable saddle is being positioned before final touchdown.

 Working the entire day of May 19, 2011, operating engineers and ironworkers lifted and placed the 900000 lb double cable saddle atop the SAS tower.
-While a large portion of the span was fabricated in China, this particular piece was made in Japan, as was the eastern and western deviation saddles and main cable hydraulic jacking saddle.
+While a large portion of the span was fabricated in China, this particular piece was made in Japan, as were the eastern and western deviation saddles and main cable hydraulic jacking saddle.

 This cable saddle guides and supports the mile-long main cable over the tower that was placed later in the year.
 In December 2011, the deck placement of the SAS span was completed and cable construction progress finally began.
 However, a few months before in July 2011, the tower head was lifted and placed over the saddle in a test fitting and was then removed to allow the laying of the cable.
 Later on in 2012, the cables were fully placed on the tower saddle and were then anchored throughout the whole SAS span.
 The tower head was then permanently installed for the final time, along with aircraft warning beacons, completing the entire SAS tower at a final height of 525 ft.